vijayboopathy/vijayboopathy/README.md

 - 👋 Hi, I’m @vijayboopathy!
 - 👀 I’m interested in Linux and containers 🚚
 - 🌱 I’m currently learning/improving my skills in python(neverending process) and go 📜
-- 💞️ I’m looking to collaborate on anything autotmation related 😄
+- 💞️ I’m looking to collaborate on any projects related to autotmation 😄
 - 📫 How to reach me - You can reach out to me at 📧 vijayboopathy.e@gmail.com.

 <!---